-We represent enterprise, carrier and financial clients, with representative experience including:
+We also have experience representing enterprise, carrier and financial clients, with representative experience including:

 - Crafting deal protections against counter-party bankruptcy risk through: